Peter Watson joined BG&E as the Non-Executive Chair in June 2021 and is also the Chair of the People & Remuneration Committee.

 Matthew is a member of the Institute of Engineers and Institute of Non-Destructive Testing in Australia, and the Institution of Civil Engineers in the UK.
 He has an Engineering Doctorate for an ‘acoustic technique for detection of reinforcement corrosion’, and in addition to his directorship and operational responsibilities, he chairs BG&E’s Finance & Audit Committee.

+A native Melbournian, Rick is well regarded by clients for his professionalism, technical and commercial expertise, and he has an affinity with fairness, transparency and integrity.
 Outside of the office, he is a keen runner, plays music when he can, and enjoys every moment spent with his family and friends.

 He has extensive experience in managing multidisciplinary projects and enjoys collaborating with clients, stakeholders and the community – as well as leading BG&E’s Civil team in Perth, with confidence, humility and ambition.

 Anthony’s approach to design aligns with BG&E’s values, and is underpinned by best practice technical excellence and his ability to galvanise talented experts including – transport planners, civil, structural, and geotechnical engineers, traffic modellers and network operations specialists, groundwater hydrologists and environmental scientists, Indigenous heritage specialists, architects and landscape architects, among others – to design and develop innovative solutions, for today and future generations.

 He began his career as a civil engineer in Southampton, in the United Kingdom and relocated to Australia in 1999, working in local government initially and subsequently with SMEC, before joining BG&E in 2007.

 Anthony is a valued Member of BG&E’s Board and in late 2020, he led the development of our 2021-25 Strategic Plan.